oniietzschan/bump-3dpd/README.md

 local world = bump.newWorld(cellSize)
 ```

-The first thing to do with bump is creating a world.
+The first thing to do with bump-3dpd is creating a world.
 That is done with `bump.newWorld`.

 * `cellSize`.
 Is an optional number.
 It defaults to 64.
 It represents the size of the sides
-  of the (squared) cells that will be used internally to provide the data.
+  of the (equilateral) cells that will be used internally to provide the data.
 In tile based games, it's usually a multiple of
   the tile side size.
-So in a game where tiles are 32x32, `cellSize` will be 32, 64 or 128.
+So in a game where tiles are 32x32x32, `cellSize` will be 32, 64 or 128.
 In more sparse games, it can be
   higher.

 Don't worry too much about `cellSize` at the beginning, you can tweak it later on to see if bigger/smaller numbers